BSkyB to launch online TV service to spur growth

 To balance out the slowing growth it sold an increasing number of different services to existing customers, such as high-definition TV or broadband, enabling it to post strong first-half results.

-Revenue was up 6 percent to 3.4 billion pounds ($5.3 billion) and adjusted operating profit grew 16 percent to 601 million.
+Revenue was up 6 percent to 3.4 billion pounds and adjusted operating profit grew 16 percent to 601 million.

 "Amidst all the Netflix noise comes a reminder that Sky is not about to give up its crown lightly," said Richard Hunter, head of equities at brokerage Hargreaves Lansdown.
 "The launch of its online offering further complements its existing technical reach alongside the potential for new customers.